signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 * Plot the eigenvalues obtained via `prcomp(...)$sdev`.
 How do their relative magnitudes relate to the interpretability of each principal component?

 * Suppose that we use the first $n$th principal components to predict Extraversion and Neuroticism using a simple, unregularized linear model.
 Calculate a cross-validated RMSE for $n = 1, 2, \ldots$, plot them against $n$, and compare to the cross-validated RMSE which you got in the self-assessment when using regularized linear regression with all of the original variables.
 Interpret the results.
+(You can either calculate the RMSE by implementing cross-validation yourself, like you did in the self-assessment but simpler, or use `CVlm` from the `DAAG` package.)

-* Spend a couple minutes reading about the [history of trait theories](http://webspace.ship.edu/cgboer/eysenck.html).
+* Read about the [history of trait theories](http://webspace.ship.edu/cgboer/eysenck.html).
 Can you assign any hierarchical interpretation to the principal components obtained for this dataset?
 How do they relate to Extraversion and Neuroticism?

 PCA on the speed dating dataset
 ===============================